c9/docs.c9.io/src/features/supported_languages.md

 Cloud9 IDE develops and builds on [Ace](https://github.com/ajaxorg/ace), an editor for writing code online.
 Ace supports over two dozen different themes for highlighting your code, and any changes made to Ace are reflected back into Cloud9 IDE.

-You can change your current theme by going to **View | Themes**, and selecting from one of the many options.
+You can change your current theme by going to [[menu: View, Themes]], and selecting from one of the many options.
 By hovering over the menu items, you'll be able to get a preview of the theme.
 To activate a theme you like, just click on its name.

 The IDE contains the following themes: